venkataraokadari/conversational-agent-application-starter-kit/README.md

 The conversation is designed to obtain three pieces of information before searching the movie repository:

-* Recency: The system determines whether users want to know about currently playing movies or upcoming movies.
+* Recency: The system determines whether users want to know about currently playing movies or upcoming movies
-* Genre: The system understands movie genres, such as action, comedy, and horror.
+* Genre: The system understands movie genres, such as action, comedy, and horror
-* Rating: The system understands movie ratings, such as G, PG-13, and R.
+* Rating: The system understands movie ratings, such as G, PG-13, and R

 Users can search across all genres and ratings by answering "no" to the corresponding questions.

 ## Getting Started
-If you've forked the project and want to push your fork, follow these steps.
+If you've [forked the project](https://github.com/germanattanasio/movie-assistant#fork-destination-box) and want to push that fork to Bluemix, do the following steps.
+If you want to run the application locally using a clone of the project, see the next section, [Running the application locally]():

+  1. Clone your fork of the project repository to your local system.

-  1. Create a Bluemix account.
+  2. Create a Bluemix account.
 [Sign up][sign_up] in Bluemix or use an existing account.
-Watson services in beta are free to use.
+Watson services in beta are free to use, as are GA services in the standard plan below a certain usage threshold.

-  2. Download and install the [Cloud-foundry CLI][cloud_foundry] tool.
+  3. Download and install the [Cloud-foundry CLI][cloud_foundry] tool.

-  3. Edit the `manifest.yml` file and replace `<application-name>` with a unique name for your copy of the application.
+  4. Edit the `manifest.yml` file in your fork and replace `<application-name>` with a unique name for your copy of the application.
 The name that you specify determines the application's URL, such as `<application-name>.mybluemix.net`.

     ```yml
     applications: